-Contact your proposed Academic Supervisor, Employment Mentor and two Referees
+Contact your proposed Supervisor and two Referees

-All applications require a nominated Academic Supervisor and Employment Mentor who are willing to supervise the proposed research project, and two nominated Referees who know you sufficiently well enough to provide you with a reference.
+All applications require a nominated Supervisor who is willing to supervise the proposed research project, and two nominated referees who know you sufficiently well enough to provide you with a reference.

-The Academic Supervisor or Employment Mentor may not act as one of these Referees.
+The Supervisor may not act as one of these referees.

-Prior to creating an application you must contact and discuss your research project with your proposed Academic Supervisor and Employment Mentor.
-Please note that the Council is not in a position to recommend Academic Supervisors or Employment Mentors.
+Prior to creating an application you must contact and discuss your research project with your proposed Supervisor.
+Please note that the Council is not in a position to recommend Supervisors.

-It is the sole responsibility of the Applicant to inform the proposed Academic Supervisor, Employment Mentor, and Referees of his/her nomination.
+It is the sole responsibility of the Applicant to inform the proposed Supervisor and Referees of his/her nomination.
 This should be done well in advance of completing the online application process.

-The Academic Supervisor, Employment Mentor and Referees will be required to complete their participant forms through the OLS.
-It is essential that your nominated Academic Supervisor, Employment Mentor and Referees will be available to complete their forms prior to the deadline.
+The Supervisor and Referees will be required to complete their participant forms through the OLS.
+It is essential that your nominated Supervisor and Referees will be available to complete their forms prior to the deadline.
 Submission of these forms is an integral part of a fully completed application and failure to submit these forms by the participant deadline of 16.00 (GMT), 18/02/2015 will render the application automatically ineligible.
 Ineligible applications will not be assessed.